• Skip to primary navigation

 • Skillet or griddle

-• Piping bag and small star piping tip (if using homemade whipped cream)
+• Small star piping tip (if using homemade whipped cream)

 Ingredients